 He had to learn everything by himself.
 Slovenia is a small country and had no experts on animation back then.
 He basically learned everything through trial and error since even literature wasn’t freely available.

-For full 25 years he drew the popular comic strip Dogodivščine Zvitorepca, Trdonje in Lakotnika (The adventures of Zvitorepec, Trdonja and Lakotnik).
-His main character was a male fox.
+For full 25 years he drew the popular comic strip Dogodivščine Zvitorepca, Trdonje in Lakotnika.
+His main character was the male fox Zvitorepec.
 An animal known for it’s cunning in Slovenian folklore and stories.
-At first this fox appeared in comic strips in papers but also appeared in his own books.
+At first this fox appeared in comic strips in papers but later appeared in his own books.
 Later on he added the wolf Lakotnik and even later a turtle named Trdonja.

 These comics were his magnum opus.
 Easily his best know works.
 They could even be described as a national treasure.
 No other artist produced works of this quality and magnitude compared to Miki Muster.
 He wrote and illustrated more than 40 episodes of the popular comic.
 Even today the comics stand the test of time.
 They went through numerous reprints and reissues even to this day.